tardate/LittleCodingKata/databases/redis/about/README.md

 # #195 About Redis

-Redis basics and MacOS installation.
+Redis basics and macOS installation.

 ## Notes